 The age-old debate of customer retention versus acquisition remains a pivotal discussion point for marketers, entrepreneurs, and executives.
+Both strategies are crucial for growth, but determining which should be prioritized can significantly impact a company's success.

-This article explores the intricacies of customer retention and acquisition, exploring their benefits, challenges, and the best approach for various business models:
+This article explores the intricacies of customer retention and acquisition, exploring their benefits, challenges, and the best approach for various business models.

 Understanding customer retention